 In that case, the Court of Appeal stated that “there are sound policy reasons supporting the conclusion that the judge is entitled to exercise a broad discretion to determine whether the parties have agreed to settle”.

 How would a judge determine that you had agreed to settle?
 It may be that your solicitors have produced a “Heads of Agreement” document, which sets out all the agreed points between you.
 Alternatively, perhaps the solicitors have been communicating about some minor drafting points, but all the other issues have been resolved at an earlier stage.
 It may be that the solicitors have written to the court to cancel a court hearing, on the basis that an agreement has been reached.
 These could all be factors that a court would take into account in deciding whether a Xydhias agreement has been reached.

 How do you avoid creating a Xydhias agreement?

 If a letter or other communication is about settlement and it is marked “Without Prejudice”, the rules of evidence mean that a judge will not be able to consider the communications at a final hearing.
 This would therefore be inadmissible as evidence of a Xydhias agreement.

-* EWCA Civ 1966Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+* EWCA Civ 1966Get Expert Advice You can contact us for confidential family law advice.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.